Lauren-Akhidenor/PROJECT-FILE-CIHR/README.md

 1. Socioeconomic characteristics of individuals affected by climate-induced health risks.
 2. Health consultation patterns, insurance coverage, and disease prevalence.
 3. Food security status and its socioeconomic determinants.
-4. Relationships between health costs, labour productivity, and food insecurity through **robust regression and machine learning models**.
+4. Relationships between health costs and labour productivity through **robust regression and machine learning models**.

 Data was extracted from **National Bureau of Statistics (NBS)**, cleaned in Excel, visualized with **Power BI and ArcGIS**, and analyzed using **Python**.